UKHO/gsfpy/README.md

 GSF data processed using gsfpy should be sourced from reliable providers and checked for integrity where possible.

-Please also refer to the LICENSE file for the terms of use of gsfpy.
+Please also refer to the LICENSE file for the terms of use of gsfpy3_08.

 ## Credits